lemlnn/prism-core/README.md

 A specialized file utility
 by Lemuel L.

-PRISM is a tool that automatically cleans up and organizes messy files while giving you safe ways to preview, undo, and (soon) customize what it does.
+PRISM is a tool that automatically cleans up and organizes messy files while giving you safe ways to preview, undo, and customize what it does through persistent config.

 **Current Features:**